 Once established, Black churches spread rapidly throughout the South; the Baptist churches led in this proliferation.
 The 1800s ushered in many millstones built on the Black Church's foundation.
 To mention just a few, 1808 celebrated the founding of the Abyssinian Baptist Church in New York City.
 Black Americans and a group of Ethiopian merchants were unwilling to accept racially segregated seating at the First Baptist Church of New York City.
 They forever withdrew their membership and established themselves in a building on Anthony Street (later Worth Street) called the Abyssinian Baptist Church.
 The name was inspired by the nation from which the merchants of Ethiopia had come, Abyssinia.

-Services: With the division of congregations came the development of a distinct religious observance combining elements of African rituals, slave emotionalism, southern suffering, and individual eloquence.
+Services: With the division of congregations came a distinct religious observance combining African rituals, slave emotionalism, southern suffering, and individual eloquence.
 Working-class Baptist and Methodist church services fused African and European forms of religious expression to produce a unique version of worship that reflected the anguish, pain, and occasional joy of nineteenth-century Black life in the United States.

 Such services usually involved a devotional prayer, a leading church member singing by the congregation and choir, and the minister's sermon.
-The prayer would request a mighty God to ease the earthly burden of the congregation and would be enhanced by the congregation's response, an expression of agreement with the words "Yes, Lord," "Have mercy, Lord," and "Amen."
+The prayer would request a mighty God to ease the congregation's earthly burden and would be enhanced by the congregation's response, an expression of agreement with the words "Yes, Lord," "Have mercy, Lord," and "Amen."

 The third element in a classic Black service was the minister's sermon.
 Building on the long tradition of slave preachers and "exhorters," many ministers employed all the drama and poetry at their command, injecting vivid imagery and analogy into their biblical accounts, conveying an understanding of the rewards of righteousness and the wages of sin.
 Not every minister was capable of eliciting such a response.
 But those ministers who did avoid "emotion without substance" and stirred their congregations to strive for a more profound faith and more righteous way of living in a world of adversity provided spiritual guidance for a people whose faith and capacity for forgiveness were tested daily.
 For these people, the Black church was truly "a rock in a weary land."

-In 1886 Blacks organized the National Baptist Convention to continue to reduce the influence of white national bodies among Blacks.
+In 1886, Blacks organized the National Baptist Convention to continue reducing the influence of white national bodies among Blacks.
 As the number of Baptist churches grew, they met regularly in regional conventions that evolved into statewide and national organizations.
-By 1895 the various Baptist associations had formed the National Baptist Convention of America, representing 3 million Black Baptists, primarily in the South.
+By 1895, the various Baptist associations had formed the National Baptist Convention of America, representing 3 million Black Baptists, primarily in the South.

 Other denominations completed the spectrum of Black church organization in the South.
 The Colored Methodist Episcopal (now Christian Methodist Episcopal) Church grew from the Black parishioners who withdrew in 1866 from the predominantly white Methodist Episcopal Church, and the African Methodist Episcopal Zion Church each claimed two hundred thousand members by 1880.